-At Bike Tour Japan, we are obsessed with experience.
+At BTJ, WE ARE obsessed with experience.

-We take care of all the subtle details so that our guests can savor each moment.
+Our team takes care of all the subtle details so that our guests can savor each moment.
 Bike Tour Japan’s expert guides are unbelievable hosts and knowledgeable ambassadors who will guide you on roads that have yet to be discovered by the outside world.

 OUR CORE Values